 Finally, the alternative methodology must be approved by EPA prior to the manufacturer using it to generate credits.
-As part of the review process defined by regulation, the alternative methodology submitted to EPA for consideration must be made available for public comment.6 EPA will consider public comments as part of its final decision to approve or deny the request for off-cycle credits.
+As part of the review process defined by regulation, the alternative methodology submitted to EPA for consideration must be made available for public comment.4 EPA will consider public comments as part of its final decision to approve or deny the request for off-cycle credits.

 Although these credits are requested under regulatory provisions that don't explicitly require limitations, or caps, on credit values, EPA is stipulating here that credits for technologies for which there is a regulatory cap must be held to the applicable regulatory cap, if such credits are approved by EPA.
 For example, for reasons described in the implementing rulemaking documents and analyses, EPA established caps on thermal technology credits of 3.0 grams/mile for cars and 4.3 grams/mile for trucks.
 The rationale for these caps is applicable regardless of the off-cycle pathway being used to achieve such credits.
+EPA also established caps on technologies that improve the efficiency of air conditioning systems (5 grams/mile for cars and 7.2 grams per mile for trucks).
 Thus, credits approved in this Decision Document are being approved only to the extent that the regulatory caps on credits for certain technologies or categories of technologies are not exceeded.